atbcb/usab-uswds/_pages/about/board-meetings.md

 ## Next Board Meeting

 All are welcome to attend the public session of the next meeting of the U.S. Access Board, which will be open to the public and take place on **Wednesday, April 30 from 1:30 – 3:00 PM (ET)**.
-The agenda for the meeting includes brief reports from standing and ad hoc Board committees, federal agency updates, and a report by Executive Director Sachin Pavithran.
+The agenda for the meeting includes the election of officers, brief reports from standing and ad hoc Board committees, federal agency updates, and a report by Executive Director Sachin Pavithran.

 Members of the public may attend and listen to the session through the [Zoom.gov platform,](https://www.zoomgov.com/j/1612477358 "external link") by phone, [via livestream](https://www.youtube.com/live/OVOau4Z9BGU?si=9n6DHJ8fJYRNCc3i), or in person at the Board’s Washington D.C.
 Conference Space.
 For further information, contact Rose Marie Bunales at [events@access-board.gov.](mailto:events@access-board.gov)